webmapper/amaps/README.md

 * MORA (meldingen openbare ruimte)
 * TVM (tijdelijke verkeersmaatregelen).

+see [`src/README.md`](examples/README.md) for explanation on usage.
+Below is documentation on the build/development setup.

 ## How it works
 This repo installs a local copy of `nlmaps`, then compiles it with the custom configuration file at `config/amsterdam.config.js`.
 In `test/` are html and js files for testing: